Rewrite (video game): Setting

 The main part of Rewrite's story takes place in the fictional city of Kazamatsuri, Japan, where treeplanting and afforestation have caused the city to become overgrown with trees and vegetation.
 The protagonist Kotarou Tennouji and his friends in the occult research society attend a high school in Kazamatsuri, in addition to spending time together in the society's clubroom.
 Outside of the school, frequented locations include the forest around Kazamatsuri and Kotarou's house.
 Throughout the story, Kotarou encounters an alternate dimension of Kazamatsuri where everything is silent and the sky is gray.
 There are many entrances to this dimension, a secret world developed by the organisation Gaia, throughout the city.
 There, a sustainable environment exists to support life.
 When on the Moon, a hill where daisies grow is prominently shown amid a ruined Kazamatsuri where the night is eternal.
 This hill appears again later on Earth in the forest of Kazamatsuri.

 Kazamatsuri is the setting for a secret war being waged by two main groups: Gaia and Guardian.
 Gaia, an organization under the auspices of the environmental conservation group Martel, is populated by nihilistic and misanthropic people able to contract with familiars, which manifest as constructs fueled by the summoner's life force.
 Martel itself used to be a church and contains within it a holy maiden group of girls with developmental disabilities trained to be choral singers of a song of destruction, aiming to drive out and force the Earth's collapse.
 Guardian is dedicated to the destruction of familiars and is composed almost entirely of humans who possess special powers.
 Gaia and Guardian came to Kazamatsuri in the pursuit of the Earth's familiar named Kagari, who manifests as a young, high school age-looking girl.
-Kagari, the main heroine of Rewrite, has the power to initiate a period of re-evolution, which restarts the process of evolving another means of intelligent life.
+Kagari, the heroine of Rewrite, has the power to initiate a period of re-evolution, which restarts the process of evolving another means of intelligent life.
 However, this is done with the use of the Earth's energy, and by the time the events of Rewrite occur, there is no more energy left to do another re-evolution.
 Gaia wants to capture Kagari to ensure the destruction of humanity, but Guardian wishes to seek out Kagari to kill her, ensuring that human life continues.